withastro/docs/TRANSLATING.md

 ## Getting involved

-To get involved in our translation efforts, we **highly recommend** joining our Discord chat](https://astro.build/chat) first.
+To get involved in our translation efforts, we **highly recommend** [joining our Discord chat](https://astro.build/chat) first.
 This way, we can get you up to speed with our process and give you the opportunity to chat with your language's translation team.

 Most of our internationalization decisions and discussions happen on Discord.
-So, it's the best way to find out which patterns and recommendations your language's translation team follows before making your own PRs.
+Joining us there is the best way to find out which patterns and recommendations your language's translation team follows before making your own PRs.
 You can even become a part of the decision-making process.

 > Can’t access Discord?
 Please [open a new issue](https://github.com/withastro/docs/issues/new/choose) here on GitHub to ask any questions you may have.